lucasnell/jackalope/cran-comments.md

 This is a resubmission.
 In this version, I have done the following:

-- Fixed a bug related to scaling phylogenetic trees in the `vars_theta` function.
+- Fixed a bug related to scaling phylogenetic trees in the `haps_theta` function
+- Changed documentation and code to use "haplotypes" instead of "variants" throughout
-- Updated `R6` class documentation for new `roxygen2` methods.
+- Updated `R6` class documentation for new `roxygen2` methods

 ## Test environments